 If you want to open your eyes to the people living in the shadows of a first-world society, you will appreciate this opportunity to embrace neighbors whom you might not normally meet.
 North Minneapolis is a mixed-income neighborhood and culturally rich community.
 Regardless of immigration status, race, mental disorder, or life choices, everyone is welcome at the monastery.

-If you want to learn how to serve the marginalized, you will value this experience of meeting people where they are and appreciating them as children of God.
+If you want to learn how to serve and be in relationship with the marginalized, you will value this experience of meeting people where they are and appreciating them as children of God.
 While the Visitation Sisters do not run a homeless shelter or school, they carry out an equally important mission to befriend the friendless, a graceful way to begin the long fight for social justice.

 If you want to grow in holiness in your everyday life, you will enjoy studying Salesian Spirituality.
-Your prayer and studies will be centered on the teachings of St. Francis de Sales, the founder of the Visitation Order and an advocate for the power of the laity.
+Your prayer and studies will be centered on the teachings of St. Francis de Sales and St. Jane de Chantal, the founders of the Visitation Order and advocates for the power of the laity.

 What does a typical commitment look like in VIP?